Get your home holiday-ready 🎄 SEE ALL IDEAS

 Oscillating tools are easy to handle and provide a rapid cutting or sanding motion with variable speeds that reach more than 20,000 OPM.
 They usually come with a range of quick-change attachments that suit a wide variety of DIY tasks.
 Their versatility makes them popular with DIYers and with trade users such as plumbers and electricians.

 Multipurpose oscillating tool blades will cut wood, plastic, and metal, and they are angled to allow protruding screws and other fixings to be cut off flush with the surface.
-Although the blade attachment system varies from one manufacturer to the next, spare and specialty blades like the ones in this Vtopmart 20-piece oscillating metal saw blades set are designed to suit all popular brands.
+Although the blade attachment system varies from one manufacturer to the next, spare and specialty blades like the ones in the Vtopmart 20-piece oscillating metal saw blades set are designed to suit all popular brands.

+Our Recommendation: Bosch StarlockPlus 30-Piece Oscillating Multi-Tool Kit at Lowe’s for $168.25.
 Bosch’s oscillating tool kit comes with a collection of attachments for cutting, grinding, and sanding, and all of these fit in its handy case.

 5. Angle Grinder